okany/easypython/README.md

 * test48 - finds all unique permutations of a list of numbers
 * test49 - evaluates an expression in reverse polish notation
 * test50 - finds contiguous subarray within an array, A of length N which has the largest sum
+* test51 - finds duplicate characters in a string